vatlab/sos/doc/commandline.md

 *  `-f` (force): overwrite existing files with different content silently.
 If unspecified, the command will fail with an error message in such cases.
 * `-h` (help): display help message.

-Please refere to [the export feature](export.md) for detailed examples of this command.

 ### TBD Features
 * subcommand **`convert`**: